RocketDerp/April14_2025/Important/War_Against_NonFiction/Outcomes_Avoided_Top_10.md

 ## Number One Most Avoided NonFiction learning

 August 24, 2018 George Washington Universty / Johns Hoopkins University.
-This should be the most well nown article in USA since January 15, 2020. https://www.bbc.com/news/world-us-canada-45294192
+This should be the most well known and rather frequently repeated URL and BBC article in USA and UK since January 15, 2020. https://www.bbc.com/news/world-us-canada-45294192

 ## Number Two Most Avoided NonFiction